 Many times grieving individuals avoid doing anything to care for themselves.
 They may even view it as being selfish.

 It can be a good thing for a close friend or family member to gently encourage them to get a little pampering.
 It is likely to make them feel a better, at least for a little while.
-If you can make one day easier--that's a true gift!
+If you can make one day easier–that’s a true gift!

 Here are some ideas for bereavement gifts that nourish the body and soul: